Purpose

 • You want users to jump to a specific section on the same page or another page.

-• You want more control over where the link directs readers, rather than relying on the automatic Table of Contents feature.
+• You want more control over where the link directs readers, rather than relying on the table of contents feature.

 Elements of an Anchor Link